 If you have a more serious pre-existing condition, this can affect your ability to be insured.
 Some insurers exclude cover for certain conditions or refuse to cover you at all.
 If you do manage to get insurance this may be at an enhanced cost with an increased premium or high compulsory excess.

-However, there are multiple insurance companies that specialise in travel insurance for those who have an existing medical condition and Payingtoomuch.com has a useful comparison tool to get the best deal.
+However, there are multiple insurance companies that specialise in travel insurance for those who have an existing medical condition.
+More information on those companies can be found on the Money Advice Service's website.

 7. Check the cover carefully